wismh/wind-engine/docs/sdd.md

 15. `Events<T>` in `World::ctx`; `flush_events` at start of frame (§9).
 16. Pause skips Fixed and freezes accumulator; resize updates `FillWindow` canvases (§4.6–§4.7).
 17. App icon splits into runtime (`IGame::window_icon`, `AssetId`-based) vs. packaging (host-tool-generated `.ico`/`.icns`/mipmap/favicon, CMake/Gradle-time only) — no shared abstraction (§19).
-18. Splash screen is a `Host::tick` phase, not a separate blocking loop — fade-in/hold/fade-out drives `IUiPainter::set_opacity` on the existing image-draw path; on by default with a builtin asset (§20).
+18. Splash screen is one `UiCanvas`/`Image` entity reusing the existing CSS `@keyframes` opacity animator, not a new draw path or a `Host::tick` pause — on by default with a builtin asset (§20).

 ---